Reality of No Contact

 I thought I should have left his phone number blocked after the main discard, and I definitely knew I needed to after he returned and hurt me a month later.
 I knew I should have blocked him out.
 But I didn't.
 I missed him for some reason.
 I always do.

 I'm not quite arrogant enough to say with absolute certainty that he will try to come back for a fifth time, but that has been his pattern.
 He has left me five times and come back four after making me believe I'd never hear from him again.
-I will leave his number blocked, because this abuse cycle is psychological torture he has no desire end.
+I will leave his number blocked because this abuse cycle is mental torture he has no desire to end.

-Each time he left (after expressing I was horrible, crazy & undeserving of him) I would initially block his number.
+Each time he left (after expressing I was horrible, crazy and undeserving of him) I would initially block his number.
 Mainly because I was too hurt to handle anymore of his sharp, customized insults-He becomes some vicious creature instead of the man I love.
-Yet, every single time he left, something would happen.
+Yet, every single time he left something would happen.
 It still happens now.

 My mind goes back.